S-Ochoki/db-capstone-project/README.md

 I demonstrate my new skillset by designing and composing a database solution, combining all the skills and technologies I've learned throughout the program to solve the problem at hand.

 By the end of this project, I had proven your ability to:
--Set up a database project, - Database Modelling, Forward and Backward Engineering, Model Synchronization -Add sales reports,
+-Set up a database project, - Database Modelling, Forward and Backward Engineering, Model Synchronization
+-Add sales reports,
 -Create a table booking system,
--Work with data analytics and visualization, - Tableau, Data Modelling (Snowflake) -And create a database client. - via Python MySQL Connector API
+-Work with data analytics and visualization, - Tableau, Data Modelling (Snowflake)
+-And create a database client. - via Python MySQL Connector API

 I also demonstrated my ability with the following tools and software:
 -Git,
 -MySQL Workbench,
--Tableau,
+-Tableau
 -And Python.